 Things to do in Little Rock

 This article includes affiliate links.
-That means I may get a small commission, at no extra cost to you, if you use one of the links I provide.
+That means I may earn a small commission, at no extra cost to you, if you use one of the links I provide.
 This keeps Southerner Says online and on the road.
 Thank you for you support.

 1. Educate Yourself at Central High National Historic Site